serverdensity/python-daemon/README.rst

 ========

 This is a Python class that will daemonize your Python script so it can continue running in the background.
-It works on Unix, Linux and OS X, creates a PID file and has standard commands (start, stop, restart) plus a foreground mode.
+It works on Unix and Linux, creates a PID file and has standard commands (start, stop, restart) plus a foreground mode.
+The pid file will withstand a system crash and does not need to be removed, because the daemon uses system file locks to determine if it is running.
 This current version no longer supports Python 2.

 This code is based on the `original version from jejik.com <http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python/>`_.